IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 export ISONET_ALPHA=1
 ```

-4. START_HEALPIX defines at which angular sampling step the spIsoNet training will be performed.
+4. START_HEALPIX defines at which angular sampling step and the resolution the spIsoNet training will be performed.
 ```
 ISONET_START_HEALPIX=3
+ISONET_START_RESOLUTION=15
 ```

 5. ISONET_RETRAIN_EACH_ITER defines whether the network should be retrained from scratch or from previous iteration of relion refine.
 This is typically set to True